 The work time page explains which types of work activities, including training and on-call time, you must be paid for and what rate of pay you are entitled to for your time on each type of work.
 It also explains when an employer is required to pay for travel to various work locations.
 Lastly, this page explains which laws cover work time, how to file complaints, and how to receive back pay and other compensation when you are not paid for valid work time.
+Generally, “hours worked” includes the time that an employee is required to be on duty or on the employer’s premises or at another prescribed place of work.
+Any additional time that the employee is allowed to work is also included.
 To learn more about your rights with respect to work time, read below:

 3. At the star of the workday I spend a lot of time changing into safety gear and at the end of the workday I spend time changing out and going through a security screening.
 Does my employer have to pay me for this time?

 4. I have been looking for a new job for a long time, but have not yet been successful.
 I have been thinking about volunteering to work for a company for free for thirty days.
 Once they can see how I perform, hopefully they will then hire me.
 Can I do this?

 7. I've been doing some work "off-the-clock."
 My boss knows I do it, and hasn't told me not to do it, because many of us need to work extra time to meet our deadlines.
 Am I supposed to be paid for this work time?

 9. Four days a week I work at a branch office forty-five minutes from my home.
 On Fridays, we have a company-wide meeting at the headquarters office, which is ninety minutes away.
 Does my employer have to pay me for the travel time to the other office?

 11. I am a construction worker.
 Occasionally, I arrive at the work site to find that the weather is too cold for us to work, or supplies have not arrived so that we can start a particular task.
 My employer sends me home and does not pay me for any of my time that day.
 Does the law require that I be paid something for showing up?